Beanie-Brick-Band/leopard/docs/vault/Graphite Cheatsheet.md

 ```

 Creates a graphite change using all previously added files, similar to creating a commit.
 You can do this multiple times to add multiple changes before submitting your stack (creating a PR).
 Creates a graphite change using all previously added files, similar to creating a commit.
-You can do this multiple times to add multiple changes before making submitting your stack (creating a PR).
+You can do this multiple times to add multiple changes before submitting your stack (creating a PR).

 ```
 gt ss